gato-gordo/es6_notes/README.md

     */
 ```

 The reason for the difference in behavior between our arrow function and the plain old JS callback function is that arrow functions create no binding to `this` at call time.
 If `this` appears in an arrow function body, it will be lexically bound.
 So, when the constructor function is run, it will create a `this` binding to the object being constructed.
-The arrow function creates no separate `this` binding, so occurrences of `this` inside of it will be bound to the same object.
+The arrow function creates no separate `this` binding when invoked, so occurrences of `this` inside of it will be bound to the same object.

 Rest Parameters
 =====================